Mel Tillis

 Lonnie Melvin Tillis (August 8, 1932 – November 19, 2017) was an American country music singer and songwriter.
 Although he recorded songs since the late 1950s, his biggest success occurred in the 1970s as part of the outlaw country movement, with a long list of Top 10 hits.
 Tillis' biggest hits include "I Ain't Never", "Good Woman Blues", and "Coca-Cola Cowboy".
+His composition "Ruby, Don't Take Your Love To Town" became a world-wide hit in 1969 when recorded by Kenny Rogers.

 On February 13, 2012, President Barack Obama awarded Tillis the National Medal of Arts for his contributions to country music.
 He also won the Country Music Association Awards' most coveted award, Entertainer of the Year.
 Tillis was a member of the Grand Ole Opry, Nashville Songwriters Hall of Fame, and Country Music Hall of Fame.
 Additionally, he was known for his stutter, which did not affect his singing voice.
 His daughter is 1990s country hitmaker Pam Tillis.

 Early life

 Mel Tillis was born in Tampa, Florida, US.
 His parents were Burma (née Rogers; 1907–1990) and Lonnie Lee Tillis (1907–1981).
 After a few months living in Tampa’s Lowry Park area, they moved to Plant City, Florida where he attended Wilson Elementary School.
-The family eventually moved to Pahokee, Florida (near West Palm Beach).
+The family eventually moved to Pahokee, Florida, on the shores of Lake Okeechobee.
 After a bout of malaria during his childhood, he developed a stutter.
 As a child, Tillis learned the drums as well as guitar.
 At age 16, he won a local talent show.

 He attended the University of Florida, but he dropped out and joined the United States Air Force.
 While stationed as a baker on Okinawa, he formed a band called The Westerners, which played at local nightclubs.